kgateway-dev/kgateway/docs/content/operations/updating_license/_index.md

 Whether you're a prospective user using a trial license or a full Gloo Edge subscriber, this license can expire.
 When it does, you may see certain Gloo Edge pods start to display errors that are new to you.

-From the [k9s](https://k9scli.io/) display below, you can see that certain `gloo-system` pods fall into a `CrashLoopBackoff` state.
+For example, from the following [k9s](https://k9scli.io/) display, you can see that certain `gloo-system` pods fall into a `CrashLoopBackoff` state.

 ![k9s Display with Expired License]({{% versioned_link_path fromRoot="/img/k9s-license-expired.png" %}})

-Following up with `glooctl check` confirms that there's something wrong, but it doesn't precisely point its finger at the root cause of the problem.
+Next, you can use `glooctl check` to confirm that the deployments have errors.

 ```bash
 % glooctl check